Revisiting type-2 triangular norms on normal convex fuzzy truth values: Preliminaries

 Throughout this paper, let $Map(X, Y)$ be the set of all mappings from $X$ to $Y$, and `$\leq$' denote the usual order relation in the lattice of real numbers, $\mathbf{M}=Map(I, I)$.
-Let $\vee$ and $\wedge$ be the maximum and minimum operations, respectively, on a lattice.
+In the context of type-2 fuzzy sets, the members of $\mathbf{M}$ are sometimes called {\it fuzzy truth values} or {\it membership grades} of type-2 fuzzy sets.
+Let $\vee$ and $\wedge$ be the {maximum and minimum operations, respectively, on the lattice $\mathbb{R}$ of real numbers}.